kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 <h4 class="mb-0">Search by range</h4>

-Imagine that our query will not use a comparison, but a range search:
+Imagine that our query will not use a comparison but a range search:

 ```sql
 SELECT * FROM users WHERE age <= 29 AND gender = 'male'
 ```

-Then MySQL will not be able to use the full index, because gender values will be different for different values of the age column.
+Then MySQL will not be able to use the full index because gender values will be different for different values of the age column.
 In this case, the database will try to use part of the index (only age) to execute this query:

 <pre>